schwilklab/lab-resources/conductance-protocol.md

 ### Materials ###

-- degassed water or degassed (XX mmol) KCL.
+- degassed water or degassed (20 mmol) KCL.
 Several gallons.
 - Large ziplocs for holding water to stem and for putting stems in.
 Use Ziploc brand "Big Bags XL" 60cm x 51cm.
 - sharp clippers
+- Small bottles(we use travel size shampoo bottles)
-- MORE?
+- parafilm

 ### Collection ###

-Label the collection by collection date, site, tree tag, and species (using the USDA species codes)
+Label the collection by collection date, site, tree tag, and species (using the USDA species codes) -diameter of stem (after bark is removed) needs to be less than 0.32 inches to fit into the grommet and the grommet fit into the tubing.

 [TODO]